- Clinical Studies

 Objectives: Epidemiological analysis of the prevalence of LRRK2-positive patients and of patients with PD-related gene alterations (other than LRRK2 gene) in a cohort of PD patients

-ROPAD is a global study with plans to enroll sties from a number of countries - enabling a study cohort with a broad genetic and ethnic background that mirrors the global population.
+ROPAD is a global study currently being conducted in the United States, Brazil, Europe, and Israel.
+Participating countries and the geographic distribution facilitate a broad genetic and ethnic background that mirrors the global population.

 Parkinson’s Disease Facts